fbpx

 Synonymous with outdoor, nature or adventure vacations for most, mountain vacations are most often organized in the Alps for the French, and more precisely in the French Alps.

-Subjected to very different climatic conditions, the Southern Alps and Northern Alps offer very different conditions for mountain activities, but all offer the same thing: pure air, well-being, scenery and a break from the routine of the rest of the year.
+Subject to very different climatic conditions, the Southern Alps and Northern Alps offer very different conditions for mountain activities during your vacation in the Alps, but all with the same emphasis: pure air, well-being, scenery and a break from the routine of the rest of the year.

-The wetter, more forested north offers opportunities to explore from lakes to glaciers, while the sunny south attracts light-seeking travelers.
+The wetter, more forested north offers opportunities to explore from lakes to glaciers, while the sunny south attracts light-seeking travelers on their mountain vacations.

 In winter, snow-related activities are available in all mountain ranges, and today there are many ways to try out new experiences.
 From snowshoeing to extreme skiing, anything is possible, as long as the safety rules are respected.

-In summer, you can add swimming in the warm turquoise waters of our large lakes to the classic hikes and two-wheeled outings.
-Or try more challenging activities like rafting and canyoning.
-All invigorating experiences!
+In summer, you can add swimming in the warm turquoise waters of our great Alpine lakes to your classic Alpine hikes or two-wheeled outings.
+Or try more challenging activities such as rafting and canyoning.
+Invigorating experiences!

-Let's explore this first Alpine zone, starting from the Mediterranean Sea... starting from Nice.
+Now let's explore the French Alps, starting from the Mediterranean Sea... and more precisely, starting from Nice.

 Lake and Provence with AlpAddict